Autonomous administrative divisions of India: Constitutional autonomous councils

+Statutory autonomous councils

+Some states have created autonomous councils by an Act of their state legislatures.
+The two autonomous councils in the union territory of Ladakh was created by the state of Jammu and Kashmir (1952 – 2019).

 De facto self-governing areas

 North Sentinel Island

 North Sentinel Island is situated in the island chain of the Andaman and Nicobar Islands which is a union territory of India.
 It is home to the Sentinelese people, who are among some of the world's last uncontacted peoples.
 They reject any contact with other people and are among the last people to remain virtually untouched by modern civilization.
 There has never been any treaty with the people of the island nor any record of a physical occupation.

 The Andaman and Nicobar Administration has stated that they have no intention of interfering with the Sentinelese's lifestyle or habitat.
 Although the island is likely to have suffered seriously from the effects of the December 2004 tsunami, the survival of the Sentinelese was confirmed when, some days after the event, an Indian government helicopter observed several of them, who shot arrows at the hovering aircraft to repel it.

 Although this has not been done with any formal treaty, the official policy of minimal interference has ensured that they have de facto autonomy and sovereignty over their island under the framework of the central and local governments.